Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/README.md

-# Metadata driven dynamic loading of modules in synapse.
+# Metadata driven dynamic loading of modules in synapse <!-- omit in toc -->

 ## Contents <!-- omit in toc -->